awsdocs/aws-ruby-developer-guide/doc_source/s3-example-client-side-decrypt-item-with-private-key.rst

    :dedent: 2
    :language: ruby

-Create an |S3| encryption client, call :code:`get_object`, get the contents of the item as text and print out the item contents.
+Create an |S3| encryption client, call :code:`get_object`, get the contents of the object as text and print out the object's contents.

 .. literalinclude:: ./example_code/s3/s3-ruby-example-get-cspk-item.rb
    :lines: 32,34,36